xalhs/reciprocity-formulas/README.md

 Where $L$ and $K$ are bilinear forms, i.e. symmetric matrices (also $K$ is even which means its diagonal elements are even) and $A$ and $H$ are the "invertible parts" of $L$ and $K$.
 Also $n$ is the dimension of $L$, $m$ the dimension of $K$, $l$ is the rank of $L$ and $r$ is the rank of $K$.

+This can be done with the reciprocity_formula function where you pass as arguments the matrices $L$ and $K$.
+The first output will be the left-hand-side of the equation above and the second output will be the right-hand-side.

 however, its use can be much simpler than that:

 At the base level it can compute gauss sums like: $$\sum_{n=0}^{p-1} \mathrm{exp}(i \pi q n^2 /p)$$

 It can also do the following operations:
-- Isolate the invertible part of a symmetric matrix
+- Isolate the invertible part of a symmetric matrix (while keeping the symmetry) using the function split_matrix
-- Calculate the cokernel of a symmetric matrix on the field of integers (i.e. the quotient group $\mathbb{Z}^n/L\mathbb{Z}^n$)
+- Calculate the cokernel of a symmetric matrix on the field of integers (i.e. the quotient group $\mathbb{Z}^n/L\mathbb{Z}^n$) with the function compute_cokernel
-- Split the above group into a direct sum of cyclic groups
+- Split the finite part of the above group into a direct sum of cyclic groups (using the same function)
-- Calculate a linking form that corresponds to a given (linking) matrix
+- Calculate a linking form that corresponds to a given (linking) matrix (again with the same function)
-- Calculate the integer linking matrix of a lens space L(p,q) (using Saveliev's method)
+- Calculate the integer linking matrix of a lens space L(p,q) (using Saveliev's method) with the function linking_mat_of_lens_space
-- Perform the second Kirby move on symmetric (linking) matrices
+- Perform the second Kirby move on symmetric (linking) matrices with the function K2

 # Theory

 ## Homology

-very briefly, we can create a manifold by acting on a set of curves inside $S^3$.
+Very briefly, we can create a manifold by acting on a set of curves inside $S^3$.
 These curves are partially described by what is called the linking matrix, which is a symmetric matrix.
 Now there is a way of obtaining the homology if the manifold by looking at the linking matrix.
 Suppose that $L$ is an $n\times n$ linking matrix then the first homology group can be written as:

 $$
 H_1 = \langle G_1 ,..., G_n | L\cdot \mathbb{G} = 0 \rangle,